Mysteries of the Rosary

 Bringing the Life of Jesus into Our Own

-The rosary mysteries are not only prayers to be said but truths to be lived.
+The Rosary Mysteries are not only prayers to be said but truths to be lived.
 Each mystery draws the soul into the life of Jesus, showing how the Lord entered the world, redeemed it through His Passion, and opened heaven to God’s people.
 In the words of Our Lord: “I am the way, and the truth, and the life” (John 14:6, D-R).
 Through the Rosary, we follow that way with Mary as our guide.

 Meditation opens the spirit to God’s grace.
 It allows the words of the Bible to sink into the heart and shape our thoughts, desires, and actions.
 It transforms the Rosary from a set of prayers into a living encounter with Christ.
 In this way, the rosary mysteries become more than tradition—they are a path to holiness, a shield against temptation, and a wellspring of peace for all who trust in the Lord.